awsdocs/amazon-translate-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-To call the `ListTerminologies` or `DeleteTermionlogy` operations for a custom terminology that was imported with an AWS KMS CMK, you don't need to have any special AWS KMS permissions\.
+To call the `ListTerminologies` or `DeleteTermionlogy` operations for a custom terminology that was imported with a customer managed key, you don't need to have any special AWS KMS permissions\.

-To use CMKs with all custom terminologies operations, add the following permissions in the AWS KMS key policy\.
+To use customer managed keys with all custom terminologies operations, add the following permissions in the KMS key policy\.

 ```
 {